rafaelvzago/skupper-tests/README.md

      version: x.y.z
    ```

-2. Reference the collection in playbooks as follows:
+2. Reference the collection in your playbooks:

    ```yaml
    - hosts: localhost